Power Sharing, Mobilization, and Party Organization

 42 Pages Posted: 11 Oct 2019 Last revised: 14 Jul 2021

 Date Written: September 30, 2019

 We study the internal organization of political parties as the solution of a moral hazard problem between a party principal (or selectorate) and two factions.
-Factional mobilization effort bolsters a party's electoral chances but can only be imperfectly monitored – via an internal contest.
-We model a party's internal organization as a system of "prizes,'' an allocation of resources between winner and loser of the internal contest.
-We show that when (i) a party's baseline electoral strength is low and (ii) electoral outcomes are not too responsive to mobilization efforts (e.g., when the electorate is polarized), there is an inverse relationship between inter-party power sharing and intra-party power sharing: institutional settings that award more resources and policy influence to election winners should feature parties whose internal organization features a more egalitarian allocation of power across factions.
-Our results help organize the empirically documented dispersion in party organizational structures (leadership autonomy, centralization of candidate selection, and the formal recognition of factions in the party statute).
+Factional mobilization effort bolsters a party’s electoral chances but can only be imperfectly monitored—via an internal contest.
+We model a party’s internal organization as a system of “prizes,” an al- location of resources between winner and loser of the internal contest.
+We show that when (i) a party’s baseline electoral strength is low and (ii) electoral outcomes are not too responsive to mobilization efforts, there is an inverse relationship between inter-party power sharing and intra-party power sharing: institutional settings that award more resources and policy influence to election winners should produce party structures that promote a more egalitarian allocation of power across factions.
+Our results help organize the empirically documented dispersion in party organizational structures.

 Keywords: Power Sharing, Party Organization, Political Contests

 JEL Classification: D02, D72